-Rabbit fencing is a type of fence engineered to exclude or contain rabbits.
+Rabbit fence is a type of fencing engineered to exclude or contain rabbits.
 Rabbits are also known as hares and have other names like jack rabbits.
 Typical applications include:

 - Preventing rabbit access (keeping them from going under or into an area) or as dig prevention

 - Surrounding an area like a garden where rabbits will eat your plants or vegetables